1

 I’m from a planet also called Wishonia.
 We stopped having wars 4,297 years ago.
 Not because we evolved morally - we’re not that special.
 We just did the math and realized that dead citizens don’t pay taxes or invent things or have babies who grow up to pay more taxes.

 This chapter shows you what your planet looks like after you follow the instructions in this book.
-Think of it as spoilers for a movie you’re currently starring in.
+Think of it as the answer key to a test you haven’t taken yet.
+You’re welcome.

 How My Planet Works